chuckstack/introduction/testimonial-academy.md

 Stefanie - Administrative Services Manager

 > As someone who has no background in ERP and is not very tech savvy, I was a little overwhelmed when I was first tasked with implementing an ERP for our company, but Chuck has been a great resource to help me to get this project moving in the right direction.
-Chuck training is a great resource to help you understand the different areas of ERP and how the system can be used to fit your company's needs.
+Chuck's training is a great resource to help you understand the different areas of ERP and how the system can be used to fit your company's needs.
 The videos are clear and extremely helpful in each topic presented and Chuck is extremely knowledgeable in so many different areas of ERP.
 I find the live open discussions extremely valuable as it provides an opportunity to discuss our questions or issues with fellow members and allows us to work through real life scenarios in real time.
 Chuck is always willing to help you work through an issue or question and is extremely patient if you are struggling to grasp a concept.

 Brian - Business Owner